molikkidd/family-ties/README.md

 ## `8` Check the state of the `User`

 `1` Use Reacts built in State methods for user Authenication.
+The currentUser will be an empty string until they are authenicated.
 We will set the initial state of the user to true.

 ```js
   const [currentUser, setCurrentUser] = useState('');